Ingridsaeters/Ciliate-niche-evolution/README.md

 - Remove ASVs present in multiple habitats. *Ingrid*
 - Figure 1. *Mahwash*
 - Share metadata (temp, precip etc). *Ingrid*
+- How many ciliate species are there (terrestrial and marine)? *Mahwash*

 ### Notes/Ideas/etc
 - Maybe exclude climate measurements outside 2-3 standard deviations as they could be due to "windblown" ciliates.